Humorous account of a camping trip among alligators and vultures in the Okefenokee Swamp Park in Georgia.

 “You want to go camping where?”
-I asked my friend John over dinner one night.
-He handed me a map of the Okefenokee Swamp, 700 square miles of marshes, mosquitos and dangerous reptiles.
+I asked a hiking friend a friend over dinner one night.
+He handed me a map of the Okefenokee Swamp Park, nearly 700 square miles of marshes, mosquitos and dangerous reptiles.
 To me, swamps were fine to visit on day trips.
-Never had I imagined sleeping in one.
+Never had I imagined sleeping in one – and in January no less!

-Reading up on the Okefenokee, I became fascinated with its eerie beauty and rich history.
+Reading up on the Okefenokee Swamp Park, I became fascinated with its eerie beauty and rich history.
 Both Native Americans and white settlers lived within its shadowy depths before the U.S. Fish and Wildlife Service took over.
 Tourist pamphlets showed a wide river cutting through the swamp, seemingly at a comfortable distance from any predatory creatures.

-My interest piqued, I followed John into the sprawling swamp, prepared for whatever nature had to throw at me.
+My interest piqued, I followed my friend into the sprawling swamp, prepared for whatever nature had to throw at me.

 We put our canoes in at Kingfisher Landing on the eastern side.
 Our plan was to travel 31 miles west to Stephen Foster State Park, stopping at two campsites along the way.
 Since there was little dry land, camping was only allowed on small wooden platforms.

-The shuttle driver who drove us to the landing urged caution, however.
-Seems a park ranger had recently dipped his hand into the river, only to have his fingertips bitten off by an alligator.
+Our shuttle driver urged caution, however.
+Seems a park ranger had recently dipped his hand into the river, only to have his fingertips bitten off by an alligator!

 Under greying skies, we paddled 12 miles down the water lily-choked river toward the first campsite, Maul Hammock.
 Skeletal cypress trees draped in Spanish moss stood amid soggy “prairies,” so-named because of their likeness to western U.S. grasslands.
 Bitterly cold winds kept away most of the wildlife.
 Only the occasional blue heron disturbed the stillness.